NSR helps Eastern PA Football players get recruited

-Directed by Gary Silvers, former Executive Sports Editor of the Bucks County Courier Times and South Jersey Courier-Post, NSR helps qualified high school football players connect with college coaches on all levels (NCAA Divisions I, II and III, NAIA and NJCAA).
+Directed by Gary Silvers, longtime Executive Sports Editor of the Bucks County Courier Times and South Jersey Courier-Post and former high school and college football writer, NSR helps high school football players connect with college coaches on all levels (NCAA Divisions I, II and III, NAIA and NJCAA) and receive offers.

-More than 95 percent of those qualified prospects not only play in college, but also earn athletic and academic scholarships, changing their lives and saving their families tens of thousands of dollars.
+An unparalleled 95 percent of NSR’s prospects earn athletic and academic scholarships, changing their lives and saving their families tens of thousands of dollars.

-Established in 1980, NSR receives hundreds of requests from college football coaches seeking qualified prospects.
-NSR’s 200 national and international scouts evaluate, interview and qualify those prospects for the coaches.
+Established in 1980, NSR receives hundreds of requests annually from college football coaches seeking qualified prospects.
+NSR’s 200 national and international scouts evaluate, interview and qualify those prospects for college coaches.

-“We like to work with student-athletes as early as possible — primarily freshmen, sophomores and juniors,” said Silvers, who oversees 10 scouts in Eastern Pennsylvania and South Jersey.
-“Our scouts guide them through the entire recruiting process.”
+“We like to work with prospects as early as possible — primarily freshmen, sophomores and juniors,” said Silvers, who oversees 10 area scouts.
+“We also can help seniors who have been overlooked.
+Not only do we promote them to college coaches, we guide them and their families through the entire recruiting process.”